 Our eyes produce several types of tears.
 One type is released regularly to form a protective film over the surface of the eye.
 These tears wash particles away from the eye's surface and also contain chemicals that fight infection.
 This helps to prevent conjunctivitis.
-Unfortunately, older people—especially women—often produce fewer of these beneficial tears than younger people and have an increased chance of developing conjunctivitis.
+Unfortunately, older people—especially women—often produce fewer of these beneficial tears than younger ones and have an increased chance of developing conjunctivitis.
 Low tear production can result in chronically dry eyes, a condition known as dry eye syndrome or keratoconjunctivitis sicca.

 An Ophthamologist Discusses Pink Eye

 The facts in this article are presented as general information.
 Make sure that you contact a doctor if you have eye problems or questions about your eye health.

 Types and Causes of Conjunctivitis

 Several types of conjunctivitis exist.
 Infective conjunctivitis is caused by a bacterium or a virus; allergic conjunctivitis results when the eye is exposed to an allergen; and irritant conjunctivitis is produced when a person's eye comes in contact with irritating chemicals.
 Wearing contact lenses for a long time may also irritate the eyes and cause conjunctivitis.